LuckyForce/BAP-Github-Actions/README.md

 - The github action installs pyinstaller
 - The github action creates an executable
 - The github action uploads the executable and build folder to the repository

+### Problems
+- It might not be the best idea to upload the executable to the repository.
+I just did it to show that it is possible and I can try different things with workflows.